drivendataorg/zamba/docs/docs/predict-tutorial.md

 ### 1. Specify the path to your videos

-Save all of your videos in one folder.
+Save all of your videos within one folder.

+* They can be in nested directories within the folder.
 * Your videos should all be saved in formats that are suppored by FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
-* Your video folder must contain only valid video files, since zamba will try to load all of the files in the directory.
-* Your videos must all be in the top level of the video folder - `zamba` does not extract videos from nested directories.
+Any videos that fail a set of FFmpeg checks will be skipped during inference or training.

 Add the path to your video folder with `--data-dir`.
 For example, if your videos are in a folder called `example_vids`: